Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 - A comprehensive guide to Navigating Web3 Wallets: Browser and Hardware Options for Everyday Use - Compare browser wallets (e.g., MetaMask) for daily "small monies" with secure hardware wallets (e.g., Trezor) for varied Web3 needs.
 Understand risk assessment, essential.

---HOT WALLET
+### HOT WALLET

 - - Example: Metamask ,Trust wallet ,Rabby , Frame , Rainbow , MyEtherWallet

 - Connected to the onternet (online)

---COLD WALLET /AIR GAPPED (they have gap from the internet) Ex: -physical device
+### COLD WALLET /AIR GAPPED (they have gap from the internet) Ex: -physical device

 - Are not connected to the internet (Offline)

+### Multi Signature Wallets (Multi Sig)

+- An indispensable overview to Mastering Crypto Security: An In-Depth Guide to Multi-Signature Wallets - Delve into multi-sig wallets, smart contracts demanding multiple private keys (X-of-Y) for transaction approval, drastically enhancing on-chain security.

+- a multi-sig wallet